benhoyt/benhoyt.github.com/programming-class/14-review-quiz.md

 Answer: (a).
 First the turtle turns 180 degrees so it's facing left.
 Then it repeats this five times: go forward 100 pixels and turn left by 45 degrees.
 This will draw the shape of the letter "C".

-<p class="question">20.
-Which one of the following is NOT a famous computer scientist?</p>
+**20. Which one of the following is NOT a famous computer scientist?**

 1. Ada Lovelace
 2. Charles Babbage